tlawand/FINTECH-Project-01/README.md

 ### Deep dive into sectors

 #### Technology --> Toufic
+* Sector performance vs same period in the previous year

+#### Commercial real estate --> Corey
+* Sector performance vs same period in the previous year

+#### Retail --> Louis
+* Sector performance vs same period in the previous year

+### Postmortem
+1. Which (publicly listed) companies have gained the most from the COVID-19 pandemic?
+And which have lost the most?
+2. If we were to pick one of the top 5 performers and one of the bottom 5 performers from each sector we're examining, what is the range of their expected price in 5 years for a 90% confidence interval? (based on historical data for the past _20 years_ if available)

+#### Technology --> Toufic
 * Performance for the current period:
   * Top 5 performers in the sector
   * Bottom 5 performers in the sector
-* Sector performance vs same period in the previous year
 * Forecasting one of the bottom 5 and one of the top 5 performers' price 5 years from now

 #### Commercial real estate --> Corey
 * Performance for the current period:
   * Top 5 performers in the sector
   * Bottom 5 performers in the sector
-* Sector performance vs same period in the previous year
 * Forecasting one of the bottom 5 and one of the top 5 performers' price 5 years from now

 #### Retail --> Louis
 * Performance for the current period:
   * Top 5 performers in the sector
   * Bottom 5 performers in the sector
-* Sector performance vs same period in the previous year
 * Forecasting one of the bottom 5 and one of the top 5 performers' price 5 years from now